Lush Solid Shampoo Review and Alternatives to Lush

 Clovelly Soap Company Solid Shampoo Bars Review

-I love the Clovelly Soap Company products too, and not just because I’m a huge fan of Devon!
-They make all sorts of gorgeous natural products from natural deodorant to handmade soap, but what caught my eye were their solid shampoo bars.
+I love the Clovelly Soap Company products, and not just because I’m a huge fan of Devon!
+They make all sorts of gorgeous natural products from deodorant to handmade soap, but what caught my eye were their solid shampoo bars.
 The packaging is pretty, the scents are gorgeous, and it’s nice to know exactly where the products were made.

-They’re a bit more expensive than Bath Bubble and Beyond, but are still cheaper than Lush, and the bigger bars last longer than both!
+They’re a bit cheaper than Lush, and the bigger bars last longer too!

 - For Normal-Oily hair – Lavender & Lemongrass – my absolute favourite shampoo scent is lemongrass, so this is a winner!